Vontei/notes/week05/05_lectures/js-oop-intro/README.md

 console.log(blackCar);
 ```

+1. Unlike many other OO languages such as Ruby, Java, and Python, JavaScript does not have a `class` keyword (prior to EcmaScript 6).
+1. Notice how the function name for the class starts with a capital letter.
+This is convention; it helps to distinguish between a regular function and a class.
-> What is `this`?
-It's an arbitrary object that lives in the scope.
+1. **What is `this`?** It's an arbitrary placeholder object that lives in the scope.
 Every scope has a `this` object!
 It's simply a placeholder that points to the current object.

 **How do we make this dynamic?**